panupam/panupam/README.md

 # Pranav Kumar Anupam
 >### About Me
 >
+>I am 2nd year Masters student in [_Department of Economic Sciences_](https://iitk.ac.in/eco/) , **IIT Kanpur**.
+I am expected to graduate by May 2025.
->I have done _BSc (H) Statistics_ from **Ramjas College DU**.
-I joined Ramjas College in 2019 and  graduated in 2022.
+>I have done _BSc (H) Statistics_ from **Ramjas College, Delhi University** (2019-22).
 >
 >I come from Madhepura, Bihar, India.
 >
 >I have keen interest in computers.
 >
->My primary academic interest are in Data Analysis and Actuarial Science.
+>My primary interest are in Data Analysis and Data Science.
 I have working knowledge of R, Python, C. I have used Arch Linux, Windows and Ubuntu.
 >
 >I like to read novels, short stories, poems.
-I am fluent in both English and Hindi.
+I am fluent in  English & Hindi.

 ### Contact Me